2i2c-org/docs/user/storage.md

 ## The JupyterHub Filesystem

 Your notebook server is a linux "virtual machine" with its own filesystem.
-Your are not on a shared server; you are on your own private server.
+You are not on a shared server; you are on your own private server.

 The easiest way to move files in and out of your home directory is via the JupyterLab web interface.
 Drag a file into the file browser to upload, and right-click to download back out.